Consumer Financial Protection Bureau

 2/18

-An employee requests to repair the CFPB homepage deleted by DOGE, but that action is refused by order of Vought
+An employee requests to repair the CFPB homepage that was purposefully deleted by DOGE.
+That action is refused by order of Russell Vought.
+Other work is allowed for digital teams.

 March 2025